Malawi–South Africa relations

-Malawian-South African relations refers to the bilateral relationship between Malawi and South Africa.
+Malawi–South Africa relations refers to the bilateral relationship between Malawi and South Africa.
 South Africa's first formal relationship with an independent African country was established with Malawi, beginning in 1967.

 Both countries are republics in the Commonwealth of Nations and members of the African Union and Group of 77.

 Malawi has a High Commission in Pretoria, and South Africa has a High Commission in Lilongwe.

 Historical relations

 Under colonial economic systems, many people from Malawi (then Nyasaland) without access to land or markets migrated to other areas, including South Africa, for contract labor.
 These labor migrants were typically men who worked abroad for two years under contract with recruiters such as the Witwatersrand Native Labour Association (Wenela).
 Internal recruitment of Malawian labor for South African mines was suspended from 1907 to 1936 due to high illness and mortality rates, but agreements in the 1930s between the South Africa and Nyasaland governments allowed for the re-opening of a controlled migrant labor flow.